-This type of carpet shark has a flat head, stocky body, a stout tail, and wide, lobed fins.
-It has nasal barbels and dermal lobes forming a fringe along the front of its face, both as camouflage and as bait for the small bony fish and invertebrates it likes to ambush.
-It is usually a golden brown with dark rectangular saddles and rounded groupings of white dots.
-This nocturnal hunter prefers bays and shallow reefs, and because of its markings and its daytime sluggishness, it is easy for unexpected human encounters to result in bites.
+This type of carpet shark has a flat head and stocky body with a stout tail.
+It has nasal barbels and dermal lobes forming a fringe along the front of its face (Compagno 2001) and is usually a golden brown with dark broad saddles (Compagno 2005).
+A nocturnal hunter, it prefers bays and shallow reefs (Huveneers et al., 2015), and because of its markings and its daytime sluggishness, it is easy for unexpected human encounters to result in bites.

 Importance to Humans

 There is currently limited interest in the ornate wobbegong by both commercial and recreational fisheries, in part due to management regulations and their small size.
 It does face some threat from commercial fisheries in eastern Australia and New South Wales, where they can be both a target species or taken as bycatch.
 The flesh of this wobbegong is sometimes marketed locally and there is no known demand for their fins.
 However, the skin has historically been used for making leather due to its toughness and attractive coloration (Huveneers et al., 2015).